How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 List Files tab in Drive Explorer Pro showing file attribute selection and ordering

 Select the file attributes you want as columns.
-For PDF tracking, start with File Name Linked to URL and Direct Download Link - then add others as needed:
+For most PDF link logs, start with File Name Linked to URL, File URL, and Direct Download Link.
+The table below explains the other options:

 AttributeWhat it puts in the cell